6 Cs of Sapphire

 The 4 Cs of diamonds represents the main characteristics of a diamond which defines its beauty, perfection, and value.
 More importantly, it serves as the protocol of communication between the sellers and buyers.
 Also, it enables fair price comparisons, inventory classifications and many other instruments in the trade.

-Brilliyond, our sister company based in Melbourne, Australia had introduced the "6 Cs of Sapphires" and have been successfully using this for a while in the high-end fine jewellery market.
+"6 Cs of Sapphires" have been successfully used in the high-end fine jewellery market.
 Here, the first 4 Cs are similar to the 4 Cs of diamonds and two new Cs have been introduced to address another two main factors 'Curing" and "Country of Origin" which define the characteristics and the quality of natural sapphires.
-The 6Cs of Sapphire is not a grading system but a collection of protocols to improve the communication among traders.
+The 6Cs of Sapphire is not a grading system but a collection of protocols to improve communication among traders.

 Not only these new Cs but also all other Cs need to be well tailored for the Sapphires.
 Even some companies try to use the same definitions and guidelines from Cut and Clarity, they also need to be tailored for Sapphires.
 The only "C" which can be used as-is is obviously the "Carat".